errordeveloper/coreos-guide/coreos-weave-kubernetes/coreos-weave-kubernetes.md

 ## Azure

-Is setting up the Azure environment, we use the 5 accounts from our [Microsoft Bizspark](http://www.microsoft.com/bizspark) subscription.
+In setting up the Azure environment, we use the 5 accounts from our [Microsoft Bizspark](http://www.microsoft.com/bizspark) subscription.
 Requesting a Bizspark account can take up to 2 weeks, we received ours in 3 days after contact with the program manager of Bizspark Netherlands.
 You need